macloo/python-adv-web-apps/docs/_build/html/_sources/scraping.rst.txt

 Many programming languages include objects as a data type.
 Python does, JavaScript does, etc. An *object* is an even more powerful and complex data type than an *array* (JavaScript) or a *list* (Python) and can contain many other data types in a structured format.

-When you extract information from an *object* with a BeautifulSoup command, sometimes you get a single **tag object,** and sometimes you get a Python *list* (similar to an *array* in JavaScript) of tag objects.
+When you extract information from an *object* with a BeautifulSoup command, sometimes you get a single **Tag object,** and sometimes you get a Python *list* (similar to an *array* in JavaScript) of Tag objects.
 The way you treat that extracted information will be **different** depending on whether it is *one* item or a list (usually, but not always, containing *more than one* item).

 That last paragraph is **REALLY IMPORTANT,** so read it again.
+For example, you cannot call ``.text`` on a list.
+You’ll see an error if you try it.

 How BeautifulSoup handles the object
 ++++++++++++++++++++++++++++++++++++